 Video © Resuscitation Council (UK)

-4 steps to take if someone is having a cardiac arrest
+4 steps to take if someone has a cardiac arrest

 Cardiac arrests can happen to anyone, at any time.
 The following steps give someone the best chance of survival.
 If you come across someone in cardiac arrest: